 This smart little cylinder packs a surprisingly large 3,550mAh in a body that's 102x23mm.

-That capacity is more than most smartphones, meaning carrying this slim battery pack with you will give you the reassurance of a full recharge.
-Itself recharges via microUSB pretty quickly, and we've used it to fully charge several iPhones.
+That capacity is more than most smartphones, and this slim battery pack will give you the reassurance of a full recharge.
+It recharges via microUSB pretty quickly, and we've used it to fully charge several iPhones.

 To charge the Anker Astro itself takes 5.5 hours, which then charges connected devices at a 2A output.
 At £16.99/$19.99 you get an affordable power bank that comes with a travel pouch and an 18-month warranty.

 Available in black, white, blue and red.